The Queen’s Reading Room Medal

 reading hero

-They might be an individual, or a volunteer for an organisation, but the quality which makes them outstanding is their commitment to spreading the joy of storytelling.
-Winners might have founded reading groups; worked to improve access and usage of local libraries; facilitated the donation of books to groups or individuals in need; created or produced local literary events, or have an outstanding volunteering record in the reading space.
+Nominees and winners might have founded reading groups; worked to improve access and usage of local libraries; facilitated the donation of books to groups or individuals in need; created or produced local literary events, or have an outstanding volunteering record in the reading space.

 Their contribution will have made a demonstrable impact on the people they serve: improving literacy, transforming non-readers into readers, or helping to improve wellbeing by connecting people with other book lovers.
 Their impact may be connected to literacy but the key impact is around increasing reading.